wikimedia/pywikibot/pywikibot/README-conversion.txt

 Pywikipediabot framework to version 2.

-Most importantly, note that the version 2 framework *only* supports wikis using MediaWiki v.1.12 or higher software.
+Most importantly, note that the version 2 framework *only* supports wikis using MediaWiki v.1.14 or higher software.
 If you need to access a wiki that uses older software, you should continue using version 1 for this purpose.

-The "root" namespace used in the project has changed from "wikipedia" to "pywikibot".
+The root namespace used in the project has changed from "wikipedia" to "pywikibot".
 References to wikipedia need to be changed globally to pywikibot.
 Unless noted in this document, other names have not changed; for example, wikipedia.Page can be replaced by pywikibot.Page throughout any bot.
+An effort has been made to design the interface to be as backwards- compatible as possible, so that in most cases it should be possible to convert scripts to the new interface simply by changing import statements and doing global search-and-replace on module names, as discussed in this document.

 With pywikipedia scripts were importing "wikipedia" or "pagegenerators" libraries; pywikibot is now written as a standard package, and other modules